arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/tech-specs.md

-Here you will find the technical specifications for the Arduino® Nano Matter.
+Here you will find the technical specifications for the Arduino® Nano Matter Community Version.